Page updated 15/3/2020

 Director: Aidan Conron.

-Some filming done in 2012 at Hook Head and Fethard on Sea.
+Some filming was done in 2012 at Hook Head and Fethard on Sea.

 “Harry, Hamlet and I” is both a love story and an intelligent psychological thriller inspired by Shakespeare’s Hamlet dealing with themes of love, betrayal, duty, family, identity, spirituality and madness.